-If the conservative therapy brings no improvement over time, an artificial hip joint (Total hip arthroplasty) has to be considered.
+If the conservative therapy brings no improvement over time, an artificial hip joint (hip TEP) has to be considered.
 The artificial hip joint is the most well-known implant in humans.
-More than 5 million citizens suffer from arthrosis of the hip, and more than 90 percent of over-65s are affected by hip osteoarthritis.
-The decades of experience of our surgeons, the modern surgical procedures and the first-class quality of the implants used ensure the best medical care and safety when inserting a total hip.
+More than 5 million citizens suffer from arthrosis of the hip, and more than 90 percent of over-65s are affected by hip osteoarthritis (coxarthrosis).
+The decades of experience of our clinicians, the modern surgical procedures and the first-class quality of the implants used ensure the best medical care and safety when inserting an artificial hip joint.

 Choosing the “right” hip implant requires a specialist orthopaedic surgeon with years of experience and knowledge of the market.
 It is also dependent on the degree of osteoarthritis and the personal circumstances of the patient.

 Cementless hip endoprostheses are ideal for patients between the ages of 60 and 80 years.
 Mostly the Taperloc prosthesis stem is used, which is a titanium stem that has proven itself over twenty years.
 The socket is a titanium screw ring with a ceramic inlay.
-This technology has the lowest wear rates on the material and no bone damage from polyethylene.
-Studies prove intact ceramic heads and cups after more than 20 years.
-After 10 years, almost 97 percent of these implants are still functioning, and after 20 years about 90 percent.
+This technology has the lowest abrasion rates on the material and no bone damage from polyethylene.
+Studies prove intact ceramic heads and cups even after 20 years.
+After 10 years, almost 97 percent of these prostheses are still functioning, and after 15 years about 95 percent.

 Using hip arthroscopy (keyhole surgery), a surgeon can diagnose and treat the disease with a camera and fibre optic system.
 During the procedure, the surgeon can remove free joint bodies and smooth out joint lips.